zeroturnaround/build-flow-test-aggregator/README.md

 ## Version 1.2 (Aug 31, 2015)

-* Added configurable test results trend chart
+* Added configurable test results trend chart.
-* Added support for aggregating test results from Maven module builds
+* Added support for aggregating test results from Maven module builds.
-* Fixed handling project renaming and deleting
+* Fixed handling project renaming and deleting.
-* Fixed direct links to failed tests on test results summary page
+* Fixed direct links to failed tests on test results summary page.

 ## Version 1.1 (Apr 18, 2015)

-* Fixed a NPE caused by not retrieving project by its full name
+* Fixed a NPE caused by not retrieving project by its full name.
-* Test results are now shown by the builds' full name, enables seeing build parameters etc right from the results page
+* Test results are now shown by the builds' full name, enables seeing build parameters etc right from the results page.
-* Added support for aggregating test results from MultiJob and matrix builds as well
+* Added support for aggregating test results from MultiJob and matrix builds as well.
-* Added support for recursively aggregating test results from started flow jobs and MultiJob-s
+* Added support for recursively aggregating test results from started flow jobs and MultiJob-s.

 ## Version 1.0 (Nov 07, 2014)

-* Initial release of the plugin
+* Initial release of the plugin.